My experience of medical abortion at 5 weeks following a shock positive pregnancy test

 I went straight in, had a chat with the nurse, discussed aftercare and given the relevant information leaflets and telephone numbers.

-After half an hour I was allowed home
+I was allowed home after ½ an hour

 I took a course of antibiotics and was given four more to take the following morning.
 This was 4.18pm.
 I then had four tablets that I had to place between my top gums and cheeks.
 They had to stay there for around half hour until dissolved.
 That was it, I was allowed home.

 My goodness, those tablets tasted vile!
 They went chalky in my mouth and I just wanted to wash them out but I didn't!
 My gums went numb, and it was such a relief to have a drink after a half hour and swallow what was left.